rackerlabs/support-how-to/content/rackspace-email/recover-a-deleted-rackspace-email-mailbox.md

 This article explains how to recover a Rackspace Email mailbox that was deleted with the last 14 days.

+If you created an email alias with the same username of the deleted mailbox, you must first delete the alias.

 To recover a Rackspace Email mailbox, create a new mailbox using the same username as the recently deleted mailbox.
 You'll be prompted with the option to restore the mailbox from the backup stored on our system.

 <img src="{% asset_path rackspace-email/recover-a-deleted-rackspace-email-mailbox/Screen%20Shot%202015-01-21%20at%202.53.38%20PM.png %}" width="699" height="410" />